peppelinux/django-jwtconnect-auth/README.md

 # Token Refresh

-The requestor must be authenticated (token involvedi n its http request headers).
+The requestor must be authenticated.
 Params supported: token -> must be a valid refresh token.

 Example: